Evolution of fNL to the adiabatic limit: Introduction

 Sensitivity to dynamical effects is helpful when distinguishing observational outcomes.
 Unfortunately, it complicates the task of extracting predictions.
 In principle, the statistics of the curvature perturbation should be tracked until the time of last scattering--- where the microwave background anisotropy was imprinted--- and in our present state of ignorance this is an impossible undertaking.
 Therefore, to connect the physics of inflation with observation, we must rely on \emph{conservation}: if the isocurvature modes are exhausted, quenching the flow of power into the curvature perturbation, it will cease to evolve.
 It is the statistics which apply at the onset of conservation which will be inherited by observable quantities.

 This point of view was developed soon after multiple-field models entered the literature~\cite{GarciaBellido:1995qq}.
 For practical purposes we require a characterization of the conditions under which $\zeta$ becomes constant.
 In the absence of isocurvature modes, conservation of $\zeta$ was demonstrated by Rigopoulos \& Shellard~\cite{Rigopoulos:2003ak}, Lyth, Malik \& Sasaki~\cite{Lyth:2004gb} and later Langlois \& Vernizzi~\cite{Langlois:2005ii,Langlois:2005qp,Langlois:2006iq, Langlois:2008vk,Langlois:2010vx} using a gradient expansion.
-More recently, Naruko \& Sasaki applied these arguments to noncanonical models~\cite{Naruko:2011zk}, where conservation can be subtle~\cite{Khoury:2008wj,Baumann:2011dt}.
+Christopherson \& Malik extended these results to models in which the Lagrangian can be an arbitrary Lorentz-invariant function of the scalar field and its first derivatives \cite{Christopherson:2008ry}.
+More recently, Naruko \& Sasaki and Gao~\cite{Naruko:2011zk,Gao:2011mz} applied similar arguments to higher-derivative models which preserve second-derivative field equations, where conservation can be subtle~\cite{Khoury:2008wj,Baumann:2011dt}.
 Weinberg developed a different approach \cite{Weinberg:2004kr,Weinberg:2004kf,Weinberg:2008nf,Weinberg:2008si}, adapting the techniques of Goldstone's theorem to show that $\zeta$ would become massless on superhorizon scales, admitting a time-independent solution.
 Whether this solution is selected is a model-dependent question.